 I Am Marques R. Dexter

-Currently, Dexter serves as the graduate assistant for student programs within the Office of Institutional Diversity.
-Under this role, Dexter is the program coordinator for the Georgia African American Male Experience program, a University System of Georgia African American Male Initiative grant-funded program.
-Additionally, Dexter is directly in charge of the planning and implementation of the office's Movimiento Latino program.
-The purpose of the daylong event is to encourage admitted Latino students to commit to the University of Georgia through engaging in an identity-based cultural program.
+Currently, Dexter serves as the graduate assistant for academic success within the Office of Institutional Diversity.
+Under this role, Dexter is the program coordinator for the Georgia African American Male Experience (GAAME) program, a University System of Georgia African American Male Initiative grant-funded program.
+Additionally, Dexter has also facilitated the planning and implementation of the office's Movimiento Latino program, a day-long event encouraging admitted LatinX students to commit to the University of Georgia through engaging in an identity-based cultural program.

-Before embarking on the doctoral journey, Dexter spent six years as an assistant track & field/cross country coach and recruiting coordinator, instructor & academic advisor in physical education, and adjunct instructor in sport management at SUNY Cortland.
+Before embarking on his doctoral journey, Dexter spent six years as an assistant track & field/cross country coach and recruiting coordinator, instructor & academic advisor in physical education, and an adjunct instructor in sport management at SUNY Cortland.

 Dexter's numerous leadership and organizational involvements personify his commitment to serving others.
-Most importantly, Dexter is passionate about utilizing both his privileged and marginalized identities to highlight issues of diversity, equity, and inclusion, as well as being a co-conspirator in the fight for social justice and the cultivation of a beloved community.
+Most importantly, Dexter is passionate about utilizing both his privileged and marginalized identities to tackle issues relating to diversity, equity, and inclusion, as well as operationalizing as a co-conspirator in the fight for social justice and the cultivation of a beloved community.